lovejblack/xrpvodka/README.md

 # xrpvodka
-is a small batch vodka made from grapes and the exhaust energy from an xrp process. an xrpl vodka still produces small batch vodka from the harnessed ehaust energy of an xrpl process.
+is a small batch vodka made from grapes and the exhaust energy from an xrp process. an xrpl vodka still produces small batch vodka from the harnessed exhaust energy of an xrpl process.